marxin/texi2rst-generated/sphinx/install/configuration.rst

   For native builds, some of the installed programs are also installed with the target alias in front of their name, as in :samp:`i686-pc-linux-gnu-gcc`.
-All of the above transformations happen before the target alias is prepended to the name-so, specifying :option:`--program-prefix`:samp:`=foo-` and program-suffix:samp:`=-3.1`, the resulting binary would be installed as /usr/local/bin/i686-pc-linux-gnu-foo-gcc-3.1.
+All of the above transformations happen before the target alias is prepended to the name---so, specifying :option:`--program-prefix`:samp:`=foo-` and program-suffix:samp:`=-3.1`, the resulting binary would be installed as /usr/local/bin/i686-pc-linux-gnu-foo-gcc-3.1.